shruti1512/shruti1512/README.md

 Mobile Development is my passion!
 I am a self-motivated mobile software engineer with over six years of experience designing and developing iOS applicatons in Swift and Objective-C.

-My main objective is to materialize idea to a fully functional robust mobile application.
+My main objective is to materialize an idea to a fully functional robust mobile application.
 I possess rich experience in project development life cycle including requirements gathering, high and low-level architecture designing, coding, reviews, unit testing, integration testing, and agile methodologies.

 ### My Skills